-The late, great Audrey Heburn was a British actress, model, dancer, fashion icon and philanthropist.
+The late, great Audrey Hepburn was a British actress, model, dancer, fashion icon and philanthropist.
 She rose to fame during Hollywood's golden age, but sadly passed from this world too soon, aged just 63, another in a long line of cancer victims.

-Nonethless, her beauty (aptly captured by this colourised photo) and humane spirit inspired millions across the world.
+Nonetheless, her beauty (aptly captured by this colourised photo) and humane spirit inspired millions across the world.

 Susan Peters was another famous American Starlet who made her way to fame and stardom only to have her life tragically cut short.
 Discovered by Hollywood at the age of just 18, she was in a series of films until she became paralysed during a hunting accident.
 A downhill struggle ensued before her life ended at just 24 years of age.